billytronics/billytronics.github.io/snyk/how-to-setup-jenkins.md

 > Manage Jenkins > Manage Credentials > System > Global credentials > Add Credentials

 - Add a ```Secret text```, name it ```SNYK_TOKEN``` in the ID field and enter the token into the Secret field
-  - You get the token from the Snyk UI, this is what your Jenkins CLI will be using.
+  - You get the token from the Snyk UI, this is what your Snyk CLI will be using.
     - I recommend creating a service account for this, under Settings (*requires a Snyk Enterprise License*)
     - Alternatively, you can use your account's API token, under your Account Settings

 2. Next, we need to enable Snyk Code for your Snyk Organization if not already enabled:
 > Settings > Snyk Code > Enable Snyk Code

-Note, this is not enabled by default because Snyk will be accessing your 1st-party code here in order to scan it for security vulnerabilities
+- Note, this is not enabled by default because Snyk will be accessing your 1st-party code here in order to scan it for security vulnerabilities

 ## Setup Jenkins Job